gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 If the proxy address is not provided with `--proxy`, the current proxy address from `teleport.yaml` is used.

-On servers without Teleport installed already, the `enable` subcommand will change the behavior of `teleport-update update` to update teleport and restart the existing agent, if running.
+The `enable` subcommand will change the behavior of `teleport-update update` to update teleport and restart the existing agent, if running.
 It will also run update teleport immediately, to ensure that subsequent executions succeed.

 The `enable` subcommand will: